NikNeese/softwareprojekt-storm/README.md

 ####Saltstack repositories
 Those two saltstack formulas were adjusted to instantly work with "Amazon Linux AMI 2018.03.0 (ami-03a71cec707bfc3d7)" that have a lot of programs preinstalled (java, python and other features).
 The only preparational work that needs to be done is to follow the instructions to install salt and to configure salt and run it with the given top file
+###Setting up Salt, Storm and Zookeeper
+Choose one machine as your salt-master and the other instances as minions and follow the instructions below
 ####Salt-master (can also have a second identity as a minion)
 Run the prepare.sh to configure the salt-master.
 ####Salt-minion